elauqsap/tds/README.md

 A script that users can load on remote systems as a back up to kill rogue processes

 ## Purpose
 Tool to help a Sys Ad with maintaing a system with rogue processes.
 Main idea is you can't get to the box with conventional methods but you can remote in.
-This becomes a valuable script in those cases with is easily modifiable
+This becomes a valuable script in those cases with it being easily modifiable.

 ## Get the Script
 Download via GitHub